How To Manage Social Anxiety: Tips And Tricks

 Effectiveness of online therapy

-Research has shown that online therapy can be an effective option for individuals with social anxiety disorder.
-For instance, a 2022 study reported that online therapy generally showed strong efficacy for the treatment of SAD.
+Research has shown that online therapy can be an effective option for individuals with social anxiety disorder and other anxiety disorders.
+For instance, a 2022 study reported that online therapy generally showed strong efficacy for the treatment of social anxiety disorder (SAD).
+Also, a systematic review published in 2020 found that internet-based CBT had a “significantly positive effect on patients with SAD.”

 Takeaway

-Social anxiety disorder, also called social phobia, is usually characterized by intense fear and anxiety around social situations and being judged by others.
+Social anxiety disorder, also called social phobia, is usually characterized by intense fear and anxiety around social situations and being judged as socially awkward, even if this isn’t the case.
 If this is something you’re experiencing, you are not alone.
 You may consider some of the strategies above for coping with social anxiety disorder, such as leaning on the people you trust, attending a support group, celebrating your wins, and being kind to yourself.
 For further support, an online therapist can help.

 Regulate anxiety in a compassionate environment